 But what causes the water hammering and how can it be fixed?

 Keep reading below to find some of the causes of a noisy water pipe.
 Then we will look at how to stop the water hammer sound before it causes leaking pipes and water damage to your home.

 Let's jump into the top reasons why you might have a problem and our water hammer solutions.

 4 Likely Reasons for a Noisy Water Pipe

-Brackets and clip - Brackets or clips are what hold the actual pipe in place onto the wall.
+Brackets or clips are what hold the actual pipe in place onto the wall.
 If the brackets are not installed correctly or are loose.
 The water pressure will cause the pipes to move and hit anything that’s around them.
 This would create noisy water pipes or supply lines.